-Lawyers for UC Regents, Doctor Deny Negligence in Suit Over Woman's Death - NewsBreak
+Lawyers for UC Regents, doctor deny negligence in suit over woman's death - NewsBreak

 But in a trial brief brought Monday, lawyers for the UC Regents and Dr. Patrick Yaffee say Lipitor was the most prescribed drug in the world in 2019, with 24.5 million people in the U.S. alone being taking the drug, or 7.5% of the population.

-``The short time duration between initial ingestion of the drug and death may suggest to a lay jury a cause-and-effect relationship simply based upon this apparent temporal relationship,'' the defense attorneys state in their court papers. ``However, the link between the drug and the death, if any, is far more complex than this, as all experts will agree.''
+"The short time duration between initial ingestion of the drug and death may suggest to a lay jury a cause-and-effect relationship simply based upon this apparent temporal relationship," the defense attorneys state in their court papers.

+"However, the link between the drug and the death, if any, is far more complex than this, as all experts will agree."

 The lawsuit, filed in May 2019, includes a photo of Ashley Steele and his late wife in evening clothes at an event.
 She is described in court papers as a healthy woman at the time who exercised regularly.